Written By Jason Voorhees

 While many people were ready to drive their cars off of the Walt Whitman, Mr. Roseman continued to play the company line as he laid out an inadequate spin on the sad state of affairs.

 The fact remains that you don't win the draft on the third day.
-Although 60-65 % of players come from those rounds, its the first two days that traditionally produce it's most productive players.
+Although 60-65 % of players come from those rounds, it's the first two days that traditionally produce its most productive players.

-Unfortunately, the "stepford fans" are sadly blinded.
+Unfortunately, the "Stepford fans" are sadly blinded.
 They wouldn't know the difference between Byron Evans and Bob Evans.
 Nor could they tell the difference between Reggie White and Betty White.

-Nothing that the Eagles brass can say will make any sense out of this obvious gaffe.
+Nothing that the Eagles brass can say will make any sense out of this apparent gaffe.
 And I mean this with the most brutally honest sincerity.
 This is no disrespect to Jalen Hurts.
 Jalen is a very talented kid that has a bright future in the NFL.
 But this isn't about Hurts.

-This is about Howie Roseman and his arrogant smug attitude.
+This is about Howie Roseman and his arrogant, smug attitude.

-The only thing good to come of this will be endless debate in a time where we are starving for the next headline.
+The only thing good to come of this will be an endless debate in a time where we are starving for the next headline.

 Written By Jason Voorhees